-- 1 whole chicken (about 4 to 5 pounds), any paper inside removed
+- 1 whole chicken (4-5 pounds), any paper inside removed

 - 1 white or yellow onion, quartered

-- 2 carrots, scrubbed or peeled and cut in half
+- 2 large carrots, scrubbed or peeled and cut in half

-- 2 celery stalks (with leaves if possible), cut in half
+- 2 celery ribs, with leaves if possible

 - 4–5 garlic cloves, smashed open or cut in half